Accepted Alternative Methods for Biologics and Vaccine Testing

 Erysipelas is an infectious livestock disease.
 Infected animals may show no symptoms or may develop an acute or chronic disease that can be fatal.
 Vaccination of livestock is key to control of the disease.

 The original erysipelas vaccine potency test used 30 pigs per dose, took up to four weeks to perform, and required development of clinical disease in control animals.
-An alternative in vitro potency test for veterinary erysipelas vaccines is described in USDA SAM 613 (2009, updated 2016).
+An alternative in vitro potency test for veterinary erysipelas vaccines is described in USDA Supplemental Assay Method 613 (2009, updated 2016).
 This test compares the level of protective antigen to a qualified reference standard.
 Through this comparison, confirmation of the potency of tested production lots of vaccine can be performed without using animals.

 Serology Test for Batch Potency Testing of Human Tetanus Vaccines

 Tetanus can be fatal to animals and humans.
 The bacterium that causes the disease is widespread, found in soil and in the gastrointestinal tracts of animals.
 Vaccination is important for prevention of tetanus, and periodic booster vaccines are needed to maintain lifelong immunity.

 The traditional potency test required prior to the release of each batch of tetanus vaccines, a vaccination-challenge test in guinea pigs, uses large numbers of animals and involves the development of disease in control animals.
 An alternative serological method refines animal use by using an ELISA test or a toxin-binding inhibition test.
 These tests measure the amount of tetanus antibodies in the blood of immunized guinea pigs.
 Because potency is assessed by antibody production rather than by protection against disease, this method eliminates the pain and distress experienced by the animals that develop disease in the challenge test.

 FDA provides for in vitro tests of vaccine potency in 21 CFR 610.10.

 Other Guidance on Biologics Testing